-Restore Nature Trails which work for . . .
+Restore Our Lands to work for . . .
 Nature

 People need to be out in nature.
-Walking, hiking biking and skiing trails are important to our physical, mental and spiritual health.
-Doing this on established trails is important for our environment.
+Walking, hiking, biking, and skiing trails are essential to our physical, mental, and spiritual health.
+Doing this on established trails is essential for our environment.

-As a Green Crew member, you can be part of planning, restoring, and maintaining nature trails that balance plants, animals, and human use of special natural areas.
+As a Green Crew member, you can be part of planning, restoring, and maintaining our land in a manner that balances plants, animals, and human use of unique natural areas.